 CAN ANYONE HAVE A HOMEBIRTH?

 Most healthy women with normal pregnancies are suitable candidates for a homebirth.
-However you may be surprised to learn that women safely give birth to first babies, twins, babies in a breech position, after 40 weeks of pregnancy, after caesareans and when they are in their 40s – all at home.
+However you may be surprised to learn that women safely give birth at home to first babies, after 40 weeks of pregnancy, with high BMI, after IVF, after caesareans, or when they are in their 40s.

 Talk to Independent Midwives about your particular situation and whether they feel experienced enough to provide the services you require.
 The more health information you can give your midwife, the better her advice to you.